aryank354/mooc-quiz-app/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Here's how you can help:
+🎉 **Contributions are highly welcome!**
+If you’re passionate about open-source or want to help students prepare better, join in!

-1. **Fork** the repository
+1. Fork the repo
-2. **Create** a new branch (`git checkout -b feature/AmazingFeature`)
+2. Create a new branch (`feature/AmazingFeature`)
-3. **Commit** your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes
-4. **Push** to the branch (`git push origin feature/AmazingFeature`)
-5. **Open** a Pull Request
+4. Push and open a Pull Request

-### Areas for Contribution

-- 📝 Add more questions to the database
+### You Can Contribute By:
+- 🧠 Adding new quiz questions
-- 🎨 Improve UI/UX design
+- 🎨 Improving UI/UX
-- 🐛 Fix bugs and issues
+- 🐞 Fixing bugs
-- 📚 Improve documentation
+- 📚 Enhancing documentation
-- 🌐 Add internationalization
+- 🌐 Adding localization
-- 📊 Add more analytics features
+- 📈 Extending analytics

 ---

-## 🎓 Educational Use

-This app is designed for educational purposes to help students prepare for the NPTEL Ecology & Evolution course.

-### Recommended Study Approach

-1. **First Attempt**: Take quiz without preparation to assess baseline
-2. **Study**: Review course materials for topics you missed
-3. **Practice**: Take multiple quiz attempts with different question sets
-4. **Track Progress**: Monitor improvement over time
-5. **Focus**: Pay attention to week/assignment areas needing improvement

----

 ## 📝 License

-This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.
+Licensed under the **MIT License**.

 ```
 MIT License

 Copyright (c) 2025 Aryan Kanojia

-Permission is hereby granted, free of charge, to any person obtaining a copy
+Permission is hereby granted, free of charge, to any person obtaining a copy...
-of this software and associated documentation files (the "Software"), to deal
-in the Software without restriction, including without limitation the rights
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-copies of the Software, and to permit persons to whom the Software is
-furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all
-copies or substantial portions of the Software.
 ```

 ---